discourse-lab/eduseg_de/README.md

 # eduseg_de

+UPDATE: A bilingual model trained on our German data (as described in the paper) as well as on English EDU data (parts of 'The Catcher in the Rye' by J.D.
+Salinger, parts of 'The Human Condition' by Hannah Arendt, and a part of the Penn Discourse Tree Bank) was added to this repo.
+The model is stored in 'model_bilingual'.

 This repository contains the XLM-RoBERTa model for discourse segmentation used in our paper:

 **Discourse Segmentation of German Text with Pretrained Language Models** --